danielaauriema/devops-tools/readme.md

 This project helps you setup your private/on-premise devops environment.

 The goal is to make it a complete set of tools contaning at least:
+- ***dns server***:  allow you to access your applications through an user friendly URI instead of the use of ip and port.
+This approach also helps you to escalate your server moving it to another location in a almost transparent way.
 - ***vpn connection***: allow you to acess your private environment from anywhere with encripted connection.
-- ***dns server***:  allow you to access your application through an user friendly URI instead of the use of ip and port.
-This approach also helps you to escalate your server moving it to another location in a almost transparent way.
 - ***open LDAP repository***: allows you access different applications with the same login and password.
 It also make easy to add your friends and give them access to your applications.
 - ***git server***: allow you to create your own projects and repositories to start your own CI/CD pipeline.